copenat/package-jira-service-desk/jiraservicedesk/Package.md

-Connects to a Jira Service Desk project from Ballerina.
+Connects to a Jira Service Desk project.

 ## Compatibility
 |                       |    Version     |